Wolli Creek Regional Park: Management of the Park – protecting biodiversity

 The Regional Park consists of bushland of varying quality (some of it very high quality), as well as wetlands, open grass, mangroves and endangered saltmarsh communities.
 The native plants here are remnants of the flora that existed in the Sydney region before European settlement.
 This type of bushland is extremely rare in the inner city areas of Sydney and should be declared an endangered ecological community In order to effectively manage the biodiversity of the Park, it is important know what plants and animal species exist here.
 In the past only snap shot type surveys have been done.
 Opportunities exist for volunteers to help with surveys of the Park's animal and plant species.

 Fragmentation of habitat is the number one threat to biodiversity.
 Currently this Regional Park is an isolated fragment of habitat amidst the urban matrix.
 Linking up parks and reserves with habitat corridors is an effective way to help animals move into the area and stop the local extinction of species.
 It is hoped that as the habitat quality of the Park improves (and habitat corridors increase within urban Sydney), more animal species will be found here.
 Future planning and management of the Park will focus on ensuring long term maintenance and enhancement (where appropriate) of the Park's biodiversity.
 It is critical to undertake co-operative vegetation management with adjoining property managers (local council, private landowners, CityRail, Sydney Water) and to establish connections to the wider web of natural environments, especially canopy connections.

 The National Parks and wildlife service (NPWS) is strongly focussed on the regeneration and enhancement of the Park's natural systems.
 Management of the Park will consolidate and conserve the existing quality habitats and communities (particularly the bushland) and provide refuges for fauna in undisturbed areas of Park.
 There is a need to ensure all park management activities minimise the impact on fauna habitat.
 This regional park is important sanctuary for biodiversity.
 There is much left to research and discover.

 Flora

-The flora of the area has around 360 species of native plants identified, including Tassell Sedge (Carex fascicularis) which is uncommon in the Sydney basin.
-There is still much that hasn't been exhaustively searched, in 2015 there was the discovery of a number of regenerating Woody Pear (Xylomelum pyriforme) seedlings with a mature plant nearby.
+The flora of the area has around 360 species of native plants identified, including tassell sedge (Carex fascicularis) which is uncommon in the Sydney Basin.
+There is still much that has not been exhaustively searched; in 2015 there was the discovery of a number of regenerating woody pear (Xylomelum pyriforme) seedlings with a mature plant nearby.

 There are several remnant vegetation communities within the Regional park which are listed below: